-Candidates: Scores will be reported to candidates online; upon successful completion of all procedures within the examination part, a results letter will be sent via mail to the candidate's permanent address.
+Candidates: Scores will be reported to candidates online; upon successful completion of all procedures within the examination part, candidates will receive a mailing containing a history of scores as well as a certified copy of the final results in a separate, sealed envelope to be mailed directly to the licensing state of their choice.
+DO NOT OPEN the 2nd sealed envelope.
 For online access to scores, candidates may Log-In at www.crdts.org using their assigned CRDTS ID and password.
 The 'Candidates' tab will allow access to scores.
-Scores will also be reported to the dental school of graduation if the candidate is a current graduate.
-For Parts I - V, candidates whose total score on any procedure is less than 75 can review their scores online, including an itemization of their deficiencies.
-Scores will be released the same day that all procedures have been completed except for examinations with less than 15 candidates, those may take up to 2 weeks.
+Scores will also be reported to the school of graduation if the candidate is a current graduate.

 Fees for retakes must be paid by 11 P.M. of the night preceding retake date.
+Simulated patient exams evaluated off-site will be reported 1-2 days after grading.
 No actual examination papers or clinical evaluation forms will be released in order to maintain security of the examination.